 As a Cox Scholar, you’ll be invited to programs and events by your individual program coordinators and the Cox Scholars Program that are not related to your work experience.
 These events include, but are not limited to, the Cox Scholars Program Induction, Coxhall Gardens Volunteer Day, and Cox Scholars Program Graduation.
 You are expected to actively participate to the best of your ability in all events and programs offered to Cox Scholars.
 However, these activities are optional and are not considered part of the Cox Scholars Program work requirement.

-As a Cox Scholar, you’ll be provided a Microsoft Exchange account and must use it for your email communications and calendar management.
-You are also required to give access to your calendar to your individual program coordinator and firstname.lastname@example.org.
-You’ll also need to share your calendar with your work site host, if requested.
-As a Cox Scholar you’ll be expected to respond promptly (typically within 48 hours) to all communications from your work site supervisor and the Cox Scholars Program staff.
+As a Cox Scholar, you must use your Microsoft Exchange account for both your email communications and calendar management.
+You are also required to give access to your calendar to your individual program coordinator and email@example.com.
+You’ll also need to share your calendar with your worksite host, if requested.
+As a Cox Scholar you’ll be expected to respond promptly (typically within 48 hours) to all communications from your worksite supervisor and the Cox Scholars Program staff.

 Code of Student Rights